 - Remove any blocker that might take away time from a developer - CI/CD pipelines, Complex Build systems, developer toolings, making them active decision makers in the open source tools and libraries they rely on, Connecting teams across different levels of their tech stack

 - Performance, security audits and fixes for API Gateways

-All of that always follows with real code changes, otherwise it’s free.
+All of that always follows with real code changes, otherwise, if it's just consultations, we do it for free.

 We do open source slow but well.